 Reactor Core Melt Accident

-This type of accident is known under term a nuclear meltdown (core meltdown), but this is not officially defined by the International Atomic Energy Agency or by the Nuclear Regulatory Commission.
+This type of accident is known as a nuclear meltdown (core meltdown).
+However, this is not officially defined by the International Atomic Energy Agency or the Nuclear Regulatory Commission.
 The core melt accident is a severe nuclear reactor accident that results in core damage from overheating.
 It occurs when the heat generated by a nuclear reactor exceeds the heat removed by the cooling systems to the point where at least one nuclear fuel element exceeds its melting point.
-The heat causing the melting of a reactor may originate from the nuclear chain reaction, but more commonly decay heat of the fission products contained in the fuel rods is the primary heat source.
+The heat causing the melting of a reactor may originate from the nuclear chain reaction, but more commonly, decay heat of the fission products contained in the fuel rods is the primary heat source.

-If the reactor core remains dry for a considerable length of time, the temperature of the fuel rods rises and may locally reach levels that cause significant and irreversible core degradation.
+Suppose the reactor core remains dry for a considerable length of time.
+In that case, the temperature of the fuel rods rises and may locally reach levels that cause significant and irreversible core degradation.
 The mechanisms of this degradation are both chemical and mechanical.
-Depending on the local temperature levels, degradation may result in more or less severe hydrogen production, fission product (FP) release, and molten corium formation and propagation towards the lower head.
+Depending on the local temperature levels, degradation may result in more or less severe hydrogen production, fission product (FP) release, molten corium formation, and propagation towards the lower head.

 Special reference: Nuclear Power Reactor Core Melt Accidents ISBN: 978-2-7598-1835-8, IRSN 2015.